Ron Hines DVM PhD

 Raw Diets Preserve “Essential Enzymes

-You will notice that raw food enthusiasts talk about these essential enzymes but nobody says what they specifically are.
-So I wandered the National Library of Medicine index, PubMed , looking for the essential “enzymes” that might be destroyed by cooking.
+You will notice that raw food enthusiasts talk about these essential enzymes, but nobody says what they specifically are.
+So, I wandered the National Library of Medicine index, PubMed, looking for the essential “enzymes” that might be destroyed by cooking.
 Enzymes that work within your pet’s body are not absorbed from the food it eats.
 Those enzymes are produced by the pet’s own body cells from “scratch” (from individual amino acids, etc. obtained from its food and already circulating in their bodies).
 There are definitely enzymes that your pet’s body needs to digest and absorb food.
 But those enzymes are all produced in your pet’s pancreas and by the walls of your pet’s stomach and small intestine.
-So unless you dog or cat suffers from pancreatic issues (cat here, dog here) or intestinal disease such as IBD ( cat here ,dog here) , it should not need whatever enzymes are present in raw meat to digest its food.
-Even then, the only meat products likely to be rich in those enzymes are raw pancreas and tripe (raw liver, if bile acid availability is of concern).
-But there is evidence that raw meat at room or stomach temperature “self-digests” easier than cooked meat due to the proteolytic enzymes normally present within the meat cells. (read here ) So perhaps it is true that raw meat diets are easier for your pet to digest.
+So unless your dog or cat suffers from pancreatic issues (cats here, dogs here) or intestinal disease such as IBD (cat here, dog here), it should not need whatever enzymes are present in raw meat to digest its food.
+Even then, the only meat products likely to be rich in those enzymes are raw pancreas and tripe (raw liver if bile acid availability is of concern).
+But there is evidence that raw meat at room or stomach temperature “self-digests” easier than cooked meat due to the proteolytic enzymes normally present within the meat cells. (read here) So perhaps it is true that raw meat diets are easier for your pet to digest.
 I never found a scientific study regarding any ill effects of “missing enzymes” in cooked food given to humans or pets.
 But to my surprise, I found something considerably more interesting to me, bio-active peptides:

 Commercial Dry Pet Foods Are Chocked Full Of Carbohydrates That Are Bad For Dogs And Cats

-Pet food makers are in a bit of a bind here.
-Despite what they tell you, they all already know that that is probably true.
+Pet food manufacturers are hoping you will confuse “grain free” with carbohydrate free.
+That has already caused considerable dog illness. (read here & here) But these manufacturers are in a bit of a bind here.
+Despite what they tell you, they all already know that that carnivores require primarily meat.
 But there are two current problems they have in acknowledging this publicly.
 The first is the manufacturing process itself.
-It is the starch in the corn, peas, potatoes or other grains that bind their other cat and dog food ingredients together.
+It is the starch in the corn, peas, potatoes or other grains that bind the other cat and dog food ingredients together.
 Without starch carbohydrate in ample supply, their standard kibble-making extrusion process does not work.

-The second problem for the industry is the end product cost of shifting from a starch-based to a meat-based formula.
-I am not an economist, but I do not believe there is enough wholesome raw ingredients discarded from the slaughtering industry for the volume of dry pet food they sell.
-The pet food companies would have to compete with humans for expensive meat cuts and their profits would suffer.
-To do away with starchy carbohydrates, the price you pay for dry pet food would also rise significantly.
-You can read about this problemhere .
-Even the bacteria in your pet’s digestive tract changes when protein replaces carbohydrate. ( read here ) So your pet’s susceptibility to infections like salmonella or response to viral infections like parvovirus could easily change as well, depending on the ratio of carbohydrate to protein in your pet’s diet.
-In the case of cats, we have even greater evidence of the deleterious (bad) effects of high carbohydrate diets. ( read here) Limiting your pet’s exposure to feed corn also limits its exposure to dangerous aflatoxins (sweet corn is free of it).
-Drought-stressed commercial feed corn, the kind found in pet food, is becoming the norm in the USA, and that corn is particularly susceptible to aflatoxin mold attack. (read here)
+Even the bacteria in your pet’s digestive tract changes when proteins replace carbohydrates. (read here) So your pet’s susceptibility to infections like salmonella or response to viral infections like parvovirus could easily benefit as well, depending on the ratio of carbohydrate to protein in your pet’s diet.
+In the case of cats, we have even greater evidence of the deleterious (bad) effects of high carbohydrate diets. (read here) Limiting your pet’s exposure to feed corn also limits its exposure to dangerous aflatoxins (fresh supermarket sweet corn is usually free of it).
+Drought-stressed commercial feed corn, the kind found in pet foods, is becoming the norm in the USA, and that corn is particularly susceptible to aflatoxin mold attack. (read here)

 If you really want to know, go here.